 - Imaging tests to see internal nasal structures

 - Avoid eating or drinking after midnight the night before.

 - Talk to your doctor if you take any medications, herbs, or supplements.
 You may need to stop taking some medications up to one week before the procedure.

 Your doctor will recommend that you stop smoking up to a month before the procedure.
 Smoking leads to an increase in scar tissue and poor healing that affects the success of the surgery.

 Depending on the extent of the surgery, you may have:

 Description of the Procedure

 The surgeon will insert an endoscope into your nose.
-An endoscope is thin, lighted tube with a camera.
+An endoscope is a thin, lighted tube with a camera.
 The small bone inside the turbinate will be broken and pressure will be used to move it to the side wall of the nose.

 The remaining tissue may thinned-out around the turbinate.
 Bleeding can be stopped using electrical heat, radiofrequency, stitches, or packing.

 How Long Will It Take?